jpthacker/jpthacker/README.md

 }
 ```

 I’m proficient in JS/TS, React/Next.js & TailwindCSS and have experience in a host of other languages, technologies and frameworks, including but not limited to: ASP.NET (minimalAPI/results pattern), NestJS, Web-components, SCSS/CSS & HTML.
-I'm also active in CX decision-making, DevOps procedures and Agile/Scrum ceremonies at Tes.
+I'm also active in CX decision-making, DevOps processes and Agile/Scrum ceremonies at Tes.

 I have a background in academia and the humanities, specifically English literature.
 When I'm not working, I can be found writing, reading, gaming, playing tennis or walking.